eliemichel/WebGPU-binaries/README.md

  - You need [Python](https://www.python.org/), both for downloading dependencies and generating the auto-generated parts of Dawn.
  - You need the Jinja2 Python module (`pip install jinja2`).
+ - Dawn generator requires that you backport the `markupsafe` module to version 2.0.1: `pip install markupsafe==2.0.1`

+It is recommended to create a virtual env.